AaronLiuIsCool/my_project_test_wr3sum3/webapp/DEVELOPMENT.md

 Always use internationalization files for user facing strings.
 This will help us easily update and translate our strings across the application.

 Please see [code](src/features/SmartResume/i18n/zh.json) as an example.

+## Unit tests

+We want to have 100% unit tests coverage for important business logics, for UI related we are using Jest Snapshots.

+Please note with code spitting, the top level might get a the fallback loading component.
+In this case, we want to test the snapshots at feature level without the code spitting lazy load.